 - An extracurricular rhythm

 Rhythms are a giant help with my anxiety.
-I feel more in control but still have wiggle room and less pressure when things aren’t perfect.
+I feel more in control but I still have wiggle room and less pressure when things are not perfect.

-You are already managing more than you think you can handle.
-Now it’s just a matter of figuring out systems and rhythms for managing it in a way that works best for you and your family.
+Ultimately, you are often already managing more than you think you can handle.
+Now it is just a matter of figuring out systems and rhythms for managing it in a way that works best for you and your family.